MedicineHatCollege/itec275-final-project-JaycupTheGreat/README.md

 ### Project Idea Title: Video Game Management System

 Details: This would include being able to sort games by a variety of things including genre, franchise, publisher, and age rating.
 It would also allow users to see how many copies are in stock and on order.
+There would also be user credentials that would allow users to access different parts of the program based on role.
+Admins could view a log of things that have happened in the program that staff and interns couldn't see.
+Interns couldn't edit items but staff and admin could.
+Etc.

 ### Complete the project proposal and Database design (or at least your first rough draft) and upload a database diagram before March 27, 2023.